 - Reducing in-person visits to ensure fewer patients come to our facilities

-- Scheduling additional time between appointments to limit contact with other patients
+- Additional time between appointments to limit contact with other patients

 - Enhancing cleaning between patients, including more frequent deep cleaning of our facilities